What We Wish We Would’ve Known

 If we could do it all over….

-Dan reassured me even at the time that the challenges blending our family were not my fault but I never believed him.
-Only now, more than a decade in, can I see he was right— that logically, while I definitely made mistakes and my presence was likely a catalyst (“a” as in one of many— not “the”) for increased drama, nothing I did or didn’t do was responsible for the existing anger and awfulness between houses.
-That dysfunction was lurking there long before Dan & I ever met.
+Dan reassured me even at the time that the challenges blending our family weren’t my fault but I never believed him.
+Only now, more than a decade in, can I see he was right— that logically, while I definitely made mistakes and my presence was likely one catalyst (“one” as in one of many— not "the") for increased drama, nothing I did or didn't do was responsible for the existing anger and awfulness between houses.
+As much as everyone loves making stepparents into scapegoats, that dysfunction was lurking there long before Dan & I ever met.

 I didn't know at the beginning, but we were facing impossible odds from the very start, regardless of my personal actions.
 I wasted so much energy on blaming myself for deep-rooted problems that had nothing to do with me, and sacrificed way too much of my self-esteem.